Alv4roVN/masters-projects/README.md

 # Data Science & Data Engineering Projects

 Welcome!
-This repository contains a selection of Jupyter notebooks and small projects I worked on during my Master's studies in Data Science.
-These materials represent part of my learning journey and are shared here to give an outline of the topics I've explored.
+This repository contains a collection of notebooks and small projects completed during my Master's degree in Data Science.
+These works document part of my learning journey and are shared to provide insight into the topics and techniques I've explored.

+> ⚠️ **Important Note**: All content in this repository is written in **Spanish**.

-⚠️ **Note:** These projects are not intended to reflect my current level of expertise—I've grown significantly since completing them.
-Instead, think of this as a snapshot of foundational concepts I’ve worked with and built upon over time.
+While these projects do not reflect my current level of expertise—I’ve significantly developed my skills since completing them—they offer a snapshot of the foundations I built during my studies.

-## 🔍 What's Inside

-You'll find a variety of topics covered, including:

-* Data preprocessing and analysis in Python
-* Introductory machine learning workflows
-* SQL and basic database operations
-* Early explorations in data engineering
+---

+## 🗂️ Project Overview

+Here’s a brief summary of the contents:

+* **🧠 Examen RNN, MLP y CNN**
+  A pair of exams focused on demonstrating familiarity with different types of neural networks: Recurrent Neural Networks (RNNs), Multi-Layer Perceptrons (MLPs), and Convolutional Neural Networks (CNNs).

+* **🚢 ML End2End**
+  A full end-to-end machine learning workflow using the Titanic dataset.
+Covers data preprocessing, modeling, and evaluation—designed to show a complete ML pipeline.

+* **📊 ML: Modelo y gráficos descriptivos comunes**
+  An analysis applying several ML models, discussing common issues such as overfitting, and demonstrating approaches to mitigate them.

+* **🏋️ ML General**
+  A general-purpose predictive modeling project on obesity-related data, focusing on building a robust ML workflow.

+* **🌦️ Series temporales**
+  Time series modeling using weather data from Delhi.
+This early project doesn't include more advanced modeling techniques (e.g., RNNs or SARIMA with Fourier terms), but I reflect on these limitations and discuss how I'd approach it now with what I’ve learned.

+* **🗄️ SQL**
+  A database design project using MySQL.
+Includes schema definition, constraints via triggers, and sample queries and views to support meaningful data exploration.

+---

-## 📌 What's Not Here (But I've Worked On)
+## 📌 What’s Not Included (But I’ve Worked On)

-To keep this repository focused and lightweight (it would be a mess to find all projects and get them under version control in an organized manner), I haven't included all the work I’ve done.
-Some key areas missing from this repo but covered during my degree include:
+Some topics I’ve studied and applied aren't represented in this repository:

-* Distributed data processing with **PySpark**
+* Distributed processing with **PySpark**
-* Working with **NoSQL databases**, especially **MongoDB**
+* Working with **NoSQL databases** (e.g., **MongoDB**)
-* Advanced machine learning and **deep learning** projects
+* More advanced ML and **deep learning** models

-If you'd like to hear more about these, feel free to reach out!
+I'm happy to discuss these or provide examples—just reach out!

+---

-## 💬 Contact
+## 📬 Contact

-If you're interested in collaborating, have questions, or want to learn more about my recent work, you can reach me via \[LinkedIn/email/etc.].
+If you're an employer, collaborator, or fellow learner interested in my work, feel free to connect or ask questions.

+Thanks for visiting!